 In 2008 the Scout won the AA Motoring Excellence Awards compact crossover class, thanks to its practical ability and strong specification.
 Judging by our drive, its successor hasn't dropped the ball.

-Frugal engine is punchy enough to please and sufficiently refined to cruise.
+We like Frugal engine is punchy enough to please and sufficiently refined to cruise.
 We also like four-paw confidence combined with decent on-road manners, and its practical cabin.

-Punters who rely on a three-decade-old rep when dismissing Skoda.
+We loathe Punters who rely on a three-decade-old rep when dismissing Skoda.
 No 30-year-old car cuts the mustard nowadays while today's Skoda Scout most certainly does.